Support Us

 2024 Africa Evidence Summit

-The Center for Effective Global Action (CEGA) and the Network of Impact Evaluation Researchers in Africa (NIERA) will hold their 12th annual Africa Evidence Summit in Dar es Salaam, Tanzania from July 10-11, 2024.
-We are delighted to partner with the Economic and Social Research Foundation...
+The Center for Effective Global Action (CEGA) and the Network of Impact Evaluation Researchers in Africa (NIERA) held the 12th annual Africa Evidence Summit in Dar es Salaam, Tanzania from July 10-11, 2024.
+This year, the Summit was hosted in partnership with our partner, African Population...

 View All Events